-If you make your living in and around our courts — no matter what kind of law you practice — you’ll want to read the investigative reporting recently-published by the Sarasota Herald-Tribune.
-Their reporters documented clear patterns of racial bias in the way Florida state-court judges sentence black and white criminal defendants.
+If you make your living in and around our courts — no matter what kind of law you practice — you’ll want to read Bias on the bench, a fascinating investigative report published by the Sarasota Herald-Tribune documenting clear patterns of racial bias in the way Florida state-court judges sentence black and white criminal defendants.

-The Herald-Tribune analyzed millions of criminal cases from the past 12 years to build a first-of-its-kind database of Florida judges (see here), comparing sentencing patterns on everything from their age and previous work experience to their race and gender.
+The Herald-Tribune analyzed millions of criminal cases from the past 12 years to build a first-of-its-kind database of Florida judges, comparing sentencing patterns on everything from their age and previous work experience to their race and gender.
 What this kind of impressive data journalism does best is take the focus off of anecdotal sideshows (which make for good TV but accomplish little); shining a light instead on systemic patterns of behavior that only become apparent when you sift through millions of data points (yay! for newspapers).

 The aspect of these stories I found most interesting is the reporting on how unconscious biases likely account for most of the discrepancies we see between how black and white defendants are treated by our judges.
 Here’s an excerpt from the lead story entitled Florida’s broken sentencing system: